mc40551/Python-Programming_Final-Project/README.md

 # PythonProgramming_FinalProject
-A website aggregator that aggregate sources from multiple webistes
+A website aggregator that aggregates sources from multiple webistes